rust-lang/rust/text/0000-erfc-post-build-contexts.md

 (As an eRFC I'm merging the "guide-level/reference-level" split for now; when we have more concrete ideas we can figure out how to frame it and then the split will make more sense)

+The basic idea is that crates can define post-build contexts, which specify how to transform collected test functions and construct a `main()` function, and then crates using these can declare them in their Cargo.toml, which will let crate developers invoke various test-like post-build steps using the post-build context.

 ## Procedural macro for a new post-build context

 A custom post-build context is essentially a whole-crate procedural